RamitSharma991/iOS16/README.md

 ## Distributed actors
 - an extension of Swift’s actor model that simplifies development of distributed systems.
-- designed to protect you from low-level data races across multiple processes e.g., communication among multiple devices or servers in a cluster
+- designed to protect you from low-level data races across multiple processes eg. communication among multiple devices or servers in a cluster